weewx/weewx/docs/weectl/station.md

                         Set display units to us, metricwx, or metric.
 Default is "us".
   --skin-root SKIN_ROOT
-                        Where to put the skins, relatve to $WEEWX_ROOT.
+                        Where to put the skins, relatve to WEEWX_ROOT.
 Default is "skins".
   --sqlite-root SQLITE_ROOT
-                        Where to put the SQLite database, relative to
+                        Where to put the SQLite database, relative to WEEWX_ROOT.
-                        $WEEWX_ROOT.
 Default is "archive".
   --html-root HTML_ROOT
                         Where to put the generated HTML and images, relative to WEEWX_ROOT.
 Default is "public_html".